SainsburyWellcomeCentre/minimal-mistakes/_pages/acquisition.md

     url: "https://github.com/SainsburyWellcomeCentre/BakingTray/wiki"
     alt: "Acquisition of raw data"
     title: "BakingTray: serial-section acquisition software"
     excerpt: "BakingTray is modular serial-section acquisition software for MATLAB.
-It can easily be modified to utilise any desired acquisition hardware (scanners, stages, etc).
-Images are currently acquired with [ScanImage](https://vidriotechnologies.com/), but BakingTray can easily be extended to work with any acquisition system (e.g. a spinning-disk confocal or your own scanning software)."
+It can easily be modified to utilize any desired acquisition hardware (scanners, stages, etc).
+Images are currently acquired with [ScanImage](https://vidriotechnologies.com/), but BakingTray can easily be extended to work with any acquisition system (e.g. a spinning-disk confocal or your own scanning software).
+BakingTray is more of a research platform for catalyzing developments in serial section imaging than a complete turn-key system."
     btn_label: "Repo"
     btn_class: "btn--primary"